 Why did we start Women in Climate?

-The name of our network, Women in Climate, reflects the gender imbalance that exists amongst academics in climate science.
-The aim of the network is to support the retention of women in climate science and promote diversity in all areas.
-We hope to achieve this aim by hosting events and discussion groups to try and address some one issues listed above.
+The name of our network, Women in Climate, reflects the gender imbalance that exists amongst academics and scientists in senior positions in climate science and related disciplines.
+The aim of the network is to support the retention of women in science and promote diversity in all areas.
+We hope to achieve this aim by hosting events and discussion groups to try and address some of the issues listed above and to provide a support network.
 Therefore our events are open to all genders and we hope the topics for discussion will benefit anyone who feels disadvantaged in academia.
-We encourage senior staff to attend as well as early career researchers; senior staff can share personal experiences and opinions and network with their younger colleagues.
+We encourage senior staff to attend as well as early career researchers.

-The core event of the network are monthly meeting on a Friday afternoon.
-These events have free snacks and refreshments!
+The core event of the network are monthly meeting on the first Friday of the month.
+When in person, these events have free snacks and refreshments!
 We use these events to meet new people, to network and to discuss a diverse range of subjects.
 Some of these might be discipline specific, and some very general.
-We typically ask relevant climate scientists or subject specific experts (e.g. we asked psychologists to come talk to us about the ‘imposter’ phenomena) to help lead the discussion and offer experiences/opinions that can frame open discussion.
+We typically ask relevant climate scientists or subject specific experts (e.g., we asked psychologists to come talk to us about the ‘imposter’ phenomena) to help lead the discussion and offer experiences/opinions that can frame open discussion.
+We also run ‘Shut-up-and-write’ sessions to help our productivity and help us connect with others whilst we are predominantly still working from home.

 The relaxed atmosphere, where we can talk freely with our colleagues, is a positive step in building a positive work place culture where we (a) don’t feel alone in struggles associated with the academia life, (b) can share experiences and ideas for coping with some of the things we find hardest about academic life and (c) promote diversity and the ideal of treating colleagues as individuals regardless of gender (or race, or sexual identity).

-Organising such events on a smaller local scale (ie similar research interests, in our case the climate) by colleagues you know and where everyone can help shape the meetings, seems to be a recipe for success.
-We hope to organise numerous one-off events over the coming year to provide specific skills training and bigger networking events, in addition to maintaining our monthly meetings.
-There is no doubt that this comes at significant time cost to the organisers, but we feel the benefits already only a few months in and have received good feedback.
-We would encourage others in setting up similar within their own departments or subject areas.
+Organising such events on a smaller local scale (i.e., similar research interests, in our case the climate) with colleagues you know and where everyone can help shape the meetings, seems to be a recipe for success.
+We will continue to organise one-off events to provide specific skills training and bigger networking events, in addition to maintaining our monthly meetings.

 We wrote a piece on the network for the Doctoral College promoting the network.
 Read the piece here.